 - spoon for stirring

-- After the paper is dry, use a paper towel (or paintbrush) to apply the color changing solution to the paper to reveal the secret message!
-(Note: We used paper towels, but our hands were all a little orange for a few hours afterwards, so you might want to use a paintbrush instead!)
+6. After the paper is dry, use a paper towel (or paintbrush) to apply the color-changing solution to the paper to reveal the secret message!
+(Note: We used paper towels, but our hands were all a little orange for a few hours afterward, so you might want to use a paintbrush instead!)

 Enjoy reveling in the mysteries of science!